carterbrownlaw/carterbrownlaw-official-website/README.md

 Same needs to happen with js files.
 Use uglifyjsplugin.

 Things to not forget:
+        You have a heavy font loaded that is not being used.
         Jquery is laoded but you are not using it.